kernelmethod/QudMods/SubmoduleManagement/README.md

 https://bitbucket.org/bbucklew/cavesofqud-public-issue-tracker/issues/11264

+### Game restarts

+Right now submodule-management is configured such that submodules that are toggled are not enabled or disabled until the game is restarted.
+This is a limitation that I am currently seeking to resolve for future versions of the mod.

 ## Best practices

+### What to include in submodules

+In general, **submodules should be designed with the knowledge that players may enable or disable them at will on a save**.
+You should design them defensively to ensure that you don't accidentally mess up saves.

+Here are some recommendations on content **not** to include in submodules:

-### C# code
+> **Do not include any C# code inside submodules.**

-**Do not include any C# code inside submodules.** Any C# code that appears inside a submodule will be compiled regardless of whether the submodule is enabled.
+Any C# code that appears inside a submodule will be compiled regardless of whether the submodule is enabled.
 This mod is intended to enable conditional loading of XML files; I don't currently have any plans to extend this to conditional compilation of C#.

 The problem is that objects that are defined in submodules may be serialized and saved.
 If a player disables a submodule that defines a serialized object and